 Worker’s Compensation.
 We may disclose your PHI to the appropriate persons in compliance with workers’ compensation laws.
 For example, we may provide your employer with information about your work-related injury.

 Shared Medical Record/Health Information Exchange.
 We may maintain your PHI in a shared electronic medical record.
-List of participants utilizing the shared electronic medical record are available on the website or by contacting the Privacy officer.
+List of participants utilizing the shared electronic medical record are available on the website or by contacting the Privacy Officer.
 Unless you object, we may also submit your PHI to an electronic health information exchange (HIE).
 Participation in an HIE allows us and other providers to see and use information about you for your treatment, payment and health care operations.
+Marketing and

 Marketing and Sales.
 We will obtain your authorization before using your PHI for marketing or sales purposes, as required by law.
 For example, we will obtain your authorization if we want to use your PHI in an article about the hospital.
 You may revoke this authorization at any time.